What are special permission numbers (SPN’s)?

 You will have 48 *business* hours to use your SPN before it was re-assigned.
 Make sure that emails received by you from the SPN email address

 Please note that your request will be rejected if you do not follow all of the instructions and/or if any information is incorrect or missing.
 The CJ courses with no SPN availability are not included on the form.
 Do not write in courses into the Comments section: those requests will be automatically rejected.
 However, do use the comments section to include preferences for courses if selecting more than one course.

-Upon successful submission of the form, you should receive an immediate, automatic on-screen confirmation message.
-[See below for an example photo of the confirmation message.]
-If you have not received this confirmation, your form did not submit successfully and should re-submit until a confirmation message is received.
-The Google Chrome web browser, Mac computers, tablets, and mobile phones do not function well with the SPN Application Form management system.
-By clicking on the link to access the SPN Application Form, you are hereby acknowledging that you have read all of the instructions carefully, and that you accept the responsibility of ensuring that your form has been submitted in the appropriate manner: I have read all of the above instructions.
+By clicking on the link to access the SPN Application System, you are hereby acknowledging that you have read all of the instructions carefully, and that you accept the responsibility of ensuring that your request has been submitted in the appropriate manner: I have read all of the above instructions.